Lombiq/UI-Testing-Toolbox/Readme.md

 - Start tests with a setup using recipes, start with an existing Orchard Core app or take snapshots in between tests and resume from there.
 Use SQLite or SQL Server databases.
 - Use local file storage or Azure Blob Storage for Media.
 - Test e-mail sending with a local SMTP server too.
 Everything just works.
 - Built-in tests to check that basic Orchard Core features work, like login, registration, and content management.
 Demo video [here](https://www.youtube.com/watch?v=jmhq63sRZrI).
+And a [demo video](https://www.youtube.com/watch?v=BwHoLmgrV9g) about a proof of concept to add UI testing to Orchard.
 - Built-in monkey testing functionality to try to break your app with random user interactions.
 Demo video [here](https://www.youtube.com/watch?v=pZbEsEz3tuE).
 - Check for web content accessibility so people with disabilities can user your app properly too.
 You can also create accessibility reports for all pages.
 - Check for the validity of the HTML markup either explicitly or automatically on all page changes.